These are the toughest remaining games for undefeated San Diego State | NCAA.com

 You can thank the Mountain West schedule-makers if this comes to fruition: an undefeated, likely No. 1 team in the country going on the road to play Nevada on a Saturday in its regular season finale.

 There's still a lot of basketball to be played between today and Feb.
-29 — nine games, to be exact — but San Diego State is currently in first place in the Mountain West with a 9-0 record, while Nevada is currently 4-3.
+29 — eight games, to be exact — but San Diego State is currently in first place in the Mountain West with a 10-0 record, while Nevada is currently tied for second at 6-3.

 New Nevada coach Steve Alford, previously of UCLA, New Mexico and Iowa, has coached on big stages before, but preparing a game plan as the final roadblock between a powerhouse in the conference and an undefeated season would be a new kind of pressure.

-Nevada currently ranks 20th nationally in 3-point percentage (38.0 percent) and fifth in opponent 3-point percentage (27.2 percent), which at face value, suggests the Wolf Pack have the statistical make-up to shoot lights-out from three and potentially fluster the opponent into a cold-shooting night.
+Nevada currently ranks ninth nationally in 3-point percentage (38.9 percent) and sixth in opponent 3-point percentage (27.9 percent), as of Sunday, January 26, which at face value, suggests the Wolf Pack have the statistical make-up to shoot lights-out from three and potentially fluster the opponent into a cold-shooting night.
 Maybe Nevada can do both on the same night.

 Three more games to circle: